ronny8877/react-paper-js/README.md

--> Check if the shapes are intersecting using bounding box logic -> If they are intersecting, if so perform the boolean operation using paperjs -> Create a new shape with the result of the boolean operation -> Remove the original shapes from the DOM
--> Add the new shape to the DOM
+-> Check if the shapes are intersecting using bounding box logic -> If they are intersecting, if so perform the boolean operation using paperjs -> Create a new shape with the result of the boolean operation -> Remove the original shapes from the MOBX store and DOM Update the store with the new shape -> Add the new shape to the DOM
--> Update the MobX store with the new shape
--> Render the new shape in the UI

 ```